thaeber/figure-tools/README.md

             dpi: (600, 600)
 ```

-## Styling {#styling}
+## Styling

-> ... work in progress (see #6).
+> :construction: ... work in progress (see #6).
 Currently an internal style sheet is used.

 Call `apply_style()` to set the matplotlib styling parameters to a common style that also includes a common base figure size for all figures in the project.

 ## Creating figures

 `create_figure()` is a convenience function for creating figures.
 Internally it is just a wrapper around the [`pyplot.figure()`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.figure.html?highlight=figure#matplotlib-pyplot-figure) function, but it simplifies the creation of figures with similar size constraints.
 For example, publications in scientific journals are often printed in two-columns.
-If the [style file](#styling) defines the with and height of a single-column wide figure then creating a double-column wide figure with the same height is as easy as calling:
+If the style file defines the with and height of a single-column wide figure then creating a double-column wide figure with the same height is as easy as calling:

 ```python
 fig = create_figure(width='2x')